-Like most homes, yours probably has one central thermostat on the main floor.
-But like most homes, yours also has natural warmer and cooler spots, depending on sunlight, windows and insulation.
+All homes have natural warmer and cooler spots, depending on sunlight, windows and insulation.
+But like most homes, yours probably has one central thermostat on the main floor.
+It’s constantly trying to achieve your set temperature despite these natural variations.
 This is not only uncomfortable, but it wastes energy that you have to pay for.

 Zone heating can fix that by adding multiple thermostats on different floors or zones.
 These thermostats control dampers in your air ducts that tailor the amount of heating or air conditioning that each room gets.